monome/docs/norns/help.md

 If a newly-renamed script throws a `file not found` error in maiden, it is likely because the system has not registered the name change -- even though you see the new name in the UI.
 Perform a hard refresh on your browser ([how?](https://fabricdigital.co.nz/assets/How-to-hard-refresh-browser-infographic.jpg)).

+#### not an error: 'm.read: /home/we/dust/data/<script_name>/<script_name>.pmap not read.' {#not-an-error}

+This is not an error.
+We're including it here because it often gets mistaken for one, as it can accompany other issues with a script load.

+This message is only reporting that the script has never (successfully) been run before.
+It will go away once the norns system creates a default .pmap for that script, which happens the first time the script is cleanly exited.

 ### reboot via maiden

+To perform a quick reboot of the entire norns stack (for instance, when installing a script with a synth engine), reboot SuperCollider *then* reboot matron.

 To reboot matron, the Lua layer of norns, execute `;restart` in the `matron` tab of the maiden REPL.
 To reboot SuperCollider, the synthesis layer of norns, execute `;restart` in the `supercollider` tab of the maiden REPL.

-To perform a quick reboot of the entire norns stack (for instance, when installing a script with a synth engine), reboot SuperCollider *then* reboot matron.

 ## DATA MANAGEMENT